M.I.A. (rapper): 2003–2005: Musical beginnings and Arular

-Arulpragasam cites the radio broadcasts she heard emanating from her neighbours' flats in the late 1980s as some of her first exposures to her earliest musical influences.
+M.I.A. cites the radio broadcasts she heard emanating from her neighbours' flats in the late 1980s as some of her first exposures to her earliest musical influences.
 From there, she developed an interest in hip-hop and dancehall, identifying with "the starkness of the sound" in records by Public Enemy, MC Shan and Ultramagnetic MCs; and the "weird, distinct style" of acts such as Silver Bullet and London Posse.
 In college she developed an affinity for punk and the emerging sounds of Britpop and electroclash.
 M.I.A. cites The Slits, Malcolm McLaren and The Clash as major influences.

-By 2001, Arulpragasam designed the cover for Elastica's last single "The Bitch Don't Work", and went on the road with the band to video document their tour.
-The tour's supporting act, electroclash artist Peaches, introduced Arulpragasam to the Roland MC-505 and encouraged her to make music, a medium in which Arulpragasam lacked confidence.
-While holidaying together in Bequia in the Caribbean, Arulpragasam began experimenting with Frischmann's MC-505.
+By 2001, M.I.A. designed the cover for Elastica's last single "The Bitch Don't Work", and went on the road with the band to video document their tour.
+The tour's supporting act, electroclash artist Peaches, introduced M.I.A. to the Roland MC-505 and encouraged her to make music, a medium in which M.I.A. lacked confidence.
+While holidaying together in Bequia in the Caribbean, M.I.A. began experimenting with Frischmann's MC-505.
 She adopted her stage name, "M.I.A.", standing for "Missing In Acton" during this time.
-In her 2012 book Arulpragasam writes, "M.I.A. came to be because of my missing cousin.
+In her 2012 book she writes, "M.I.A. came to be because of my missing cousin.
 I wanted to make a film about where he was since he was M.I.A.
 (Missing in Action) in Sri Lanka.
 We were the same age, went to the same schools growing up.
 I was also living in Acton at the time.
 So I was living in Acton looking for my cousin missing in action."
 Of her time in Bequia, she said "I started going out to this chicken shed with a sound system.
 You buy rum through a hatch and dance in the street.
 They convinced me to come to church where people sing so amazingly.
 But I couldn't clap along to hallelujah.
 I was out of rhythm.
 Someone said, 'What happened to Jesus?
 I saw you dancing last night and you were totally fine.'
 They stopped the service and taught me to clap in time.
 It was embarrassing".
 Returning to West London, where she shared an apartment with Frischmann, she began working with a simple set-up (a second-hand 4-track tape machine, the MC-505, and a radio microphone), composing and recording a six-song demo tape that included "Lady Killa", "M.I.A.", and "Galang".